When it comes to easy and efficient air travel, the Gerald R. Ford International Airport (GRR) in Grand Rapids, Michigan, is in a bit of a sweet spot.

-It’s big enough to be serviced by five airlines and feature 24 nonstop flights to major cities, but small enough to be easy to navigate and get in and out of.
-And because Allegiant and Southwest are two of its airlines, fares have remained competitive.
+It’s big enough to be serviced by six airlines and offer 30+ daily nonstop flights to major cities, but small enough to be easy to navigate and get in and out of.

 Little Free Library

 Despite the prevalence of smartphones and tablets, many people still like to read an actual book on their flights.
 The Ford Airport is helping through its Little Free Libraries – one on each concourse.

 Staff from the Kent District Library system visit regularly to ensure both kiosks are adequately stocked with books serving a variety of interests, ages and languages.
 Books are accessible 24/7 and can be “checked out” for free.
 When you’ve finished the book, just pass it on to someone else – perhaps through the ever-expanding network of Little Free Libraries across the globe.

 For any question you might have about your stay in Grand Rapids, the Experience Grand Rapids airport ambassador team is there to help!